OctoPrint/OctoPrint-MQTT/README.md

             # configure protocol version to use, valid values: MQTTv31 and MQTTv311
             #protocol: MQTTv31

+            # should mqtt connection status / last will be retained?
+            #lwRetain: true

         publish:
             # base topic under which to publish OctoPrint's messages
             #baseTopic: octoprint/